awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

 | Lambda region | us\-west\-1 |
 | Lambda function | opensearch\-lambda \(you'll configure this later in Lambda\) |
 | Use default timeout | Yes |

+**Note**
+If you're performing these steps in order, you'll see an error: "Function not found: arn:aws:lambda:us\-west\-1:123456789012:function:opensearch\-lambda"\.
+You can ignore this error, as you'll configure the Lambda function in step 3\.

 ### Configure the method request<a name="method-request"></a>